qiayuanl/legged_control2_doc/docs/source/sim-to-real.rst

 Run with Docker for Ubuntu 20.04, 18.04
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Create a catkin workspace:
+- Create a colcon workspace:

   .. code-block:: bash